 Well done.
 You’ve come this far.
-You’ve weighed up the options and you’ve decided that, yes, a trip across the Irish Sea for your next car is the right option for you.
+You’ve weighed up the options and you’ve decided that, yes, a trip across the Irish Sea and buying a car from the UK to Ireland is for you.
 Good choice.
 Now comes the next question; how do I find the right car?

 First off, and we’ve said this before but it bears repeating, make your mind up and choose your car before you travel.
 If you head for the UK planning to wear out shoe leather and find a car once you’re over there, you’re on a hiding to nothing.
 Much better to have all your prep work done and dusted long before you log on to aerlingus.com or irishferries.com.

 So, first you need to choose the right car for you and make sure you’re looking for the spec that’s right for you.
 It's always good to get an experts opinion and for reviews of what the car is actually like to drive I'd recommend the venerable autocar.co.uk or whatcar.co.uk.
 For a unique Irish perspective Bob Flavin's thenextgear.com is a great place to visit.

 Now comes the slightly trickier part – comparing prices on second hand models.
 Get your calculator out, and open the next three windows on your computer.
 Carsireland.ie is one of the best and most comprehensive Irish used car sites, although it’s also worth keeping an eye on carzone.ie and beepbeep.ie.
 Remember to only look for cars for sale from dealers, as it’s probably not worth the risks of buying privately from the UK – you really want to be getting a car with some sort of transferable warranty.